 How fit do I have to be?

 To join one of our Sunday club rides, you should be able to ride consistently at an average speed of at least 13mph over 4 – 5 hours – this means that the rolling speed will be a few MPH higher.
 We’re often out riding in groups for 5 – 6 hours, generally with only one coffee break.
 If you don’t think you’re up to this, we encourage you to come along to our Saturday rides in Richmond Park so you can talk to some of our regulars.

 Yes, we have a child policy and conform to British Cycling by having a Club Welfare Officer.
 We take our commitment to child protection and the welfare of all our members seriously.
 If you are 16-18 we only require that you have a consent form signed by a guardian and returned to us before you are able to ride with the club.
 If you are under 16 we require you to have a ride guardian and with a signed consent form.
 The ride guardian is someone you must find and agrees to be a ride guardian.
 They must be a member or willing to join the club to attend rides with you.
 The ride guardian must always ride with you, please see our RPR consent form.

 Do you ride in groups?
 What if I’ve never ridden in a group before?

 Yep – group riding is great for long distances at good speeds.
-We tend to ride close together in groups of no more than 8 people.
-We generally ride close in single file, though go into pairs where road conditions allow.
+We tend to ride close together in groups of no more than 12 people.
+We try to ride double file where the road allows, or single file when neccessary.
 Communication in groups is really important – we use all of the standard hand signals and calls to ensure a safe and fun ride for everyone.
 If you have never ridden in a group, you’ll learn and gain confidence in no time – just ask one of our regulars and we’ll teach you all you need to know.

 Do you ride on the roads?
 What if I’m nervous around traffic?